 Email sequences are like a chain; each email is like a chain link.

-Like chain links are tightly connected to each other, the most high-converting email sequences are the ones which are congruent throughout the whole process.
+Like chain links are tightly connected, the most high-converting email sequences are the ones that are congruent throughout the whole process.

-Use curiosity to tease what’s coming, or refer back to the lessoned learned in your last email.
+Use curiosity to tease what’s coming, or refer to the lesson learned in your last email.
 You can build anticipation for a product launch too, too.
-Or have inactive customers re-engage with a proper set of followup messages.
+Or have inactive customers re-engage with a proper set of follow-up messages.

-So, keep in mind that you need to outline your message sequence in advance.
+So, remember that you need to outline your message sequence in advance.
 Start with the end goal and work your way backward.

 Here’s an example from CrazyEgg.
 They’re using a simple Excel sheet to map new subscriber sequence:

-Let’s say you want to build a workflow to welcome new SaaS users.
-You know you’ll need 3 or 4 basic emails, right?
-Outline the basic structure and purpose for those 4 emails.
-After you’re done, sit down and do the actual writing.
+You want to build a workflow to welcome new SaaS users.
+You know you’ll need 3 or 4 essential emails, right?
+Outline the basic structure and purpose of those four emails.
+After you're done, sit down and do the actual writing.

 To give you a perfect example, here’s a copy-and-paste “Flash sale email sequence template“ to give you a head start.
 Plug this 3-day, 4-email series into your next autoresponder campaign and boost sales fast!